-The grant is a subsidy to support people both within and outwith the National Park.
-Over half the applicants would not be able to visit the National Park without the grant.
-Grants were awarded until 2019, but in 2020 no travel grants were awarded due to Covid-19 travel restrictions.
-Since restrictions were lifted we awarded 41 travel grants, of which 28 went to primary schools, eight to secondary schools and five to voluntary groups.
+The grant is a subsidy to support people both within and out with the National Park.
+Over half the applicants would not be able to visit the park without the grant.
+Grants were awarded until 2019, but in 2020, no travel grants were awarded due to Covid-19 travel restrictions.
+Since restrictions were lifted, we awarded 41 travel grants, of which 28 went to Primary Schools, 8 to Secondary Schools and 5 to Voluntary Groups.